GeorgeLeithead/LiLo.Lite/README.md

 - Currency 24hr price high, low and percentage changes.
 - Simple to use interface.
 - Light and dark theme support.
-- Extremely low battery use.
+- Extremely low battery use (<2% in a typical use day).
 - Support for Android 5.0 (API level 21 - Lollipop) and above.
 - Open source.